w3ng-git/qwen2.5-1.5b-grpo-starter/README.md

 # GRPO Training Example

 This repository provides a simple example of using GRPO(Group Relative Policy Optimization) Trainer, GRPO is a variant of Proximal Policy Optimization (PPO).
-GRPO is designed to enhance model capabilities while optimizing memory usage during training.
+GRPO is designed to enhance model capabilities in specific domains.

 ## System Requirements